mmclinton/financial-data-fetcher/README.md

     C --> E[fetch_data.py];
     A --> F[requirements.txt];
     A --> G[README.md];

 ```
 ## Contributing

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+If you wish to contribute to this project, please create a pull request.
+For significant changes, open an issue first to discuss what you'd like to modify.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)